mkhadijeh26/Viscoelasticity-/README.md

 ## Adaptive Fitting

-The script adapts the number of terms in the Prony series, ranging from 1 to 5 terms, to achieve the best fit.
+The script adapts the number of terms in the Prony series, ranging from 1 to a user-defined maximum number of terms (default is 10).
 The code incrementally increases the number of terms and chooses the model with the lowest MAPE for both the storage and loss moduli.
+This adaptive approach ensures that the optimal number of Prony terms is used for each dataset.

 ## Visualization

-The code also generates plots comparing the experimental data with the fitted Prony series for both the storage and loss moduli.
+The code generates plots comparing the experimental data with the fitted Prony series for both the storage and loss moduli.
+These plots are displayed using a logarithmic scale for both axes, providing a clear visualization of the fit across the entire frequency range.

 ## How to Run the Code